kahlil/frontenddevwiki/README.md

 #### [Rainbow.js](http://craig.is/making/rainbows)

+> Rainbow is a code syntax highlighting library written in Javascript.

 #### [Require.js](http://requirejs.org)

+> RequireJS is a JavaScript file and module loader.
+It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
+Using a modular script loader like RequireJS will improve the speed and quality of your code.

 #### [Moment.js](http://momentjs.com/)

+> A lightweight (4.3k) javascript date library for parsing, manipulating, and formatting dates.

 #### [SuperScrollerama](http://johnpolacek.github.com/superscrollorama/)

+> The jQuery plugin for supercool scroll animation

 #### [ScrollPath](http://joelb.me/scrollpath/)

+> It's a plugin for defining custom scroll paths.

 #### [Galleria.io](http://galleria.io)

+> Galleria is a JavaScript image gallery framework.
+The aim is to simplify the process of creating professional image galleries for the web and mobile devices.

 #### [Uri.js](http://medialize.github.com/URI.js/)

+> URI.js is a javascript library for working with URLs.
+It offers a "jQuery-style" API (Fluent Interface, Method Chaining) to read and write all regular components and a number of convenience methods like .directory() and .authority().

 #### [Swipe js](http://swipejs.com/)

+> Swipe is a lightweight mobile slider with 1:1 touch movement, resistant bounds, scroll prevention, and completely library agnostic.

 #### [spin.js](http://fgnass.github.com/spin.js/)

+JavaScript spinner.

 #### [Hammer.js](http://eightmedia.github.com/hammer.js/)

+> A javascript library for multi-touch gestures

 #### [Backbone.js](http://backbonejs.org/)
 Provides an MVC-ish structure for your JavaScript apps.